Medigap for the Disabled Under 65

 Certain states require insurance companies that are offering Medicare supplements to offer at least one Medigap plan to the under-65 market, although their premiums are typically on the higher side.
 If you find yourself stuck in this position, the good news is that once you reach the age of 65 you will get to take advantage of the Medigap rates offered to seniors.

 Insurance carriers state that they need to charge the disabled population more due to the conditions that led to their disabilities.
 This leads to higher premiums because the policy usage of disabled beneficiaries tends to be higher than that of seniors.
 A good alternative for some disabled individuals on Medicare may be a Medicare Advantage plan, which does not discriminate by age.
 While some individuals have capitalized on this option, others may reside in areas where the available Medicare Advantage plans will not let them use their current doctors or facilities of choice.

-If you are a disabled Medicare beneficiary under age 65, contact one of our trained specialists to determine the best private insurance plan among the options available to you in your state.
+If you are a disabled Medicare beneficiary under age 65, contact one of our trained specialists at (877) 466-1999 to determine the best private insurance plan among the options available to you in your state.
 You may also benefit from contacting state assistance programs that seek to help offset the cost of healthcare.

 « Back to the Medicare Supplements

 Help!
 I Missed the Deadline!